deniskyashif/blog/content/posts/2017-01-18-using-azure-vm-for-smt-model.md

 tags: ["Natural Language Processing", "Machine Translation", "Azure"]
 ---

 Lately I've been working on a side project - a statistical machine translation model (from German to English) using the [Moses SMT toolkit](http://www.statmt.org/moses/index.php?n=Main.HomePage).
 I've been using laptop to perform even the heavier computations, some of which even took from 6 to 8 hours.
 It was all manageable until the last stage, where on a reasonable machine with 4 CPU cores it was going to take more than a week to complete.
-So I decided to check out what Microsoft's Azure Cloud Service can offer and now after the system is complete, let me share my experience with you.
+So I decided to check out what Microsoft's Azure Cloud Service can offer and now after the model is complete, let me share my experience with you.

-## Creating a Machine Translation System
+## Creating a Machine Translation Model

-In statistical machine translation (SMT), translation systems are trained on large quantities of parallel data, which is a collection of aligned sentences in two different languages, in that each sentence in one language is matched with its corresponding translated sentence in the other language.
-We can split the implementation of such system into 4 main stages:
+In statistical machine translation (SMT), translation models are trained on large quantities of parallel data, which is a collection of aligned sentences in two different languages, in that each sentence in one language is matched with its corresponding translated sentence in the other language.
+We can split the implementation of a such model into 4 main stages:

 ### Preparing the Data